jxom/cevoaustralia.github.io/_posts/2017-03-12-four-values-of-devops.markdown

 **“Why embrace failure”** - Core to a devops culture is one where we recognize that things will fail.
 What we need to recognise is it is not the failure by which we will be measured but by how quickly and effectively we respond to the failure

-By creating an environment that acknowledges failure will occur, we can set ourselves to reduce the impact, and more importantly manage the splash zone of the failure.
+By creating an environment that acknowledges failures will occur, we can prepare ourselves to not only reduce the impact, but more importantly manage the splash zone of the failure.

 We aim to fail before the customer sees it.
-We peer-review our changes, are constantly integrating and testing our systems and deliver change through automation to increase our confidence.
+We peer-review our changes, are constantly integrating and testing our systems, and deliver change through automation to increase our confidence.

-If things do slip through and our failures become more public, we work with a small, focused team that have all the knowledge, skills and access to manage the incident and we constantly ask ‘why did this happen?’.
+If things do slip through and our failures become more public, we work in a small, focused team that has the knowledge, skills and access to resolve the issue.
+We empower, support and challenge them to ask ‘why did this happen?’ in the first place.
 What could have we done to catch this issue earlier?
 What are we going to do to make sure this failure does not happen again?

 ## Automate everything
 Automation is often seen as the goal, by having things automated we reduce the demands on the people and so we can do more things.
 But seeing automation as the goal is an anti-pattern.
 It should be seen as the journey.